IgniteUI/igniteui-xplat-utils/README.md

 NOTE: There is no need to build Angular, React, or WebComponents browsers.

-## Run Scripts
+## Generate Download Files

-Run these scripts to generate download files for sample browsers and output them to:
+Run these gulp scripts to generate download files for sample browsers and output them to:
 `./output/download-files/`

 ```